 Every infectious disease has something called the R0, pronounced ‘R naught,’ which is the mathematical term indicating how contagious it is.
 Since the infection literally reproduces itself as it spreads to new people, sometimes this is referred to as its reproduction number.
 The R0 tells us the average number of people who are likely to catch a disease from one infected individual, and it varies among specific populations based on interventions taken against it.
 Generally speaking, if R0 falls below 1, the disease will naturally die out in the population (7).

-The current R0 of COVID-19 outside of China is between 2 and 3, meaning that every infected person will likely infect 2 to 3 additional people.
+The current R0 of COVID-19 outside of China is between 2.2 and 2.7, meaning that every infected person will likely infect 2 to 3 additional people.
+However, without interventions (social-distancing measures and more), the R0 is estimated to be closer to 5.7 which might explain its rapid initial spread (14).
 For comparison, the average R0 of the seasonal flu is 1.3 (6).
-This high of an R0 value is what leads to the infection’s exponential growth, even doubling the number of confirmed cases in a country like the USA in less than a week.

 COVID-19 Is Easy to Transmit.